jeskodes/word-scramble/README.md

 ### Design

-- A minimally cluttered container which the user can pick up and play almost immediately.
+- A minimally cluttered single gameplay container which the user can pick up and play almost immediately.
 - Intuitive game play: minimal text on the page and only a few instructions needed to understand game play.
 - Slight use of border-radius for container, buttons and input box.
 - Typeface: Serif font for labels such as name of game, buttons - slightly 70's style; used [google fonts](https://fonts.google.com/)